JayXon/Leanify/README.md

 Features
 ========

-* Support recursive minifying.
-(Eg. a PNG inside an APK inside a ZIP)
+* Support recursive minifying. (e.g. a PNG inside an APK inside a ZIP)
 * Everything is done in memory, no temporary files.
 * Support traverse directory recursively.
 * Identify file format by its data instead of name.